 But Am I Really Useable?

-Our 12-Week Journey About Our True Personal Identity!
+Our True Personal Identity

 Part of rightly understanding our true personal identity requires that we know how God sees us.
 As our loving creator, God says two things to us: “You are my child,” and “You are chosen.”
 Do you sense God’s heart toward you?
-Can you wrap you mind around the truth that God was thinking about you before He even created the world?
+Can you wrap you mind around the truth that God was thinking about you before he even created the world?

 Let that truth sink into the depth of your heart and mind.
 It may take a lot of determination on your part, but as you begin to realize just how valuable you are in God’s eyes, you will be able to break the chains that keep you from accepting and loving yourself.
-Ladies, we CAN drop the burden of what other people think—and the judgments we hold for ourselves!
+We CAN drop the burden of what other people think—and the judgments we hold for ourselves!

 This blog series is based on Josh’s book See Yourself as God Sees You.
 It is our prayer that during this series you come to recognize and accept your true personal identity!
 God couldn’t love you more!